FWU-DE/fwu-kc-extensions/README.md

 ### Remove user on logout

-It holds the customization to remove the user on logout or session expiration.
+It holds the customization to remove the user on logout or inactive users.
 For more details please check [here](./remove-user-on-logout/README.md).

 ### Whitelist Authenticator